calaldees/teachingWorkshops/teacherTraining/_mentors.md

 * Where is the student on [Furlong and Maynard (1995): Five stages of pre-service teacher learning](http://ccccumentors.org.uk/files/secondary/Documentation/programme-handbooks/school-direct/Subject%20mentor%20and%20tutor%20visits%20and%20support%20F&M%20model%202020-21.pdf)?
    * Quickly: Students strengths?
 Next steps for development?
    * On track? or Not on track? (support for student)
+* The timetable that they have devised for the student (check it provides coverage of both KS3 and KS4 and ascertain if access to KS5 is at all possible).
+   * When is the weekly mentor meeting?
+   * Is student observing other subjects? (ongoing?)
 * Weekley Meetings - [Partnership Evaluation Framework (PEF)](http://ccccumentors.org.uk/files/secondary/Documentation/molos/mentor-molo-for-the-pef/Mentor%20MoLO%20for%20the%20PEF.docx)
    * [Weekly sheet](http://ccccumentors.org.uk/files/secondary/Documentation/programme-handbooks/school-direct/Weekly%20Meeting%20Record%20with%20Mentor%20-%20MASTER.docx)?
    * The timing & regularity of the mentor meeting